Military history of Canada: 1814

-The end of the War of the Sixth Coalition led the British to shift their focus to their war with the US, with Lower Canada and Nova Scotia served as staging areas for the British.
-The British force gathered in Lower Canada invaded northern New York but was repelled at the Battle of Plattsburgh in September.
-The force gathered in Halifax had greater success, capturing most of Maine's coastline by mid-September.
+The end of the War of the Sixth Coalition allowed Britain to focus on the war with the US, with Lower Canada and Nova Scotia used as staging areas.
+The force gathered in Lower Canada invaded northern New York but was repelled at the Battle of Plattsburgh in September, while the force gathered in Halifax successfully captured most of Maine's coastline by mid-September.

-The Treaty of Ghent, signed on 24 December 1814, ended the conflict and restored the territorial status quo.
-However, fighting persisted into 1815 in areas unaware of the peace.
+The Treaty of Ghent, signed in December 1814, ended the conflict and restored the territorial status quo, though fighting continued into 1815 in areas unaware of the peace.
 The war fostered a sense of community in Canadian colonies and set the stage for Canada's future nationhood.
-No side of the war can claim total victory, as neither fully achieved their war aims.
-However, historians commonly regard the First Nations as the "losers" of the conflict, given the collapse of the Tecumseh's confederacy in 1813 and the British dropping their proposal for a First Nations buffer state in the midwestern US during peace negotiations.
+For the First Nations, the conflict was especially consequential, given the collapse of Tecumseh's confederacy in 1813 and the loss of British support for a First Nations buffer state during peace negotiations.

 Pemmican War

 In 1812, the Red River Colony was established by the HBC despite protest from the North West Company (NWC), who already operated the nearby trading post, Fort Gibraltar.
 In January 1814, the colony issued the Pemmican Proclamation, banning the export of pemmican and other provisions for a year to secure its growth.
-The NWC and local Métis voyageurs that traded with them opposed the ban, viewing it as a move by the HBC to control NWC traders' food supply.
+The NWC and local Métis voyageurs that traded with them opposed the ban, viewing it as a move by the HBC to control their food supply.